 For example, we have opened the first report.

-Note: In future, we’ll be covering Test Step execution level i.e. each and every single test step execution will be reported.
+Note: We have also covered the Test Step execution level i.e. each and every single test step execution is reported.

-The test step results are not uploaded yet and the test step errors are mapped to the TM Test Execution Comments field.
+Now that the test steps are uploaded in Provar Manager, the results are also uploaded and the test step errors are mapped to the Comments field.

 - General information